PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/isobaric_quantification.md

 ## #accessions: 128353 at 98 % FDR
 ```

+We can see that the number of PSMs decreased by about 1300, peptides by ~400, and proteins by 25 (the 25 contaminants that were displayed).

-#### MS/MS ID Filter: Peptide Level {#global-peptide-filter}
+### MS/MS ID Filter: Peptide Level {#global-peptide-filter}

-The next step is to filter the MS/MS identifications such that the empirical pwptide-level FDR is less than some threshold and the number of MS/MS IDs is maximized.
+The next step is to filter the MS/MS identifications such that the empirical peptide-level FDR is less than some threshold and the number of MS/MS IDs is maximized.
 We will use the $-log_{10}$ of the `PepQValue` column as one of our filtering criteria and assign it to a new column in `psms(msnid)` called `msmsScore`.
 The `PepQValue` column is the MS-GF+ Spectrum E-value, which reflects how well the theoretical and experimental fragmentation spectra match; therefore, high values of `msmsScore` indicate a good match (see Figure \@ref(fig:plot-msmsScore)).

 <div class="figure" style="text-align: center">
 <img src="isobaric_quantification_files/figure-html/plot-msmsScore-1.png" alt="Density plot of msmsScore." width="672" />